Karl

 solid skin tumors through the application of nanosecond pulsed

 electric fields ('nsPEFs') are provided.
-In one embodiment of the
+In one embodiment of

-with only minor effects on overlying skin.
+of tumor cells with only minor effects on overlying skin.

 Inventors Richard Nuccitelli, Stephen J Beebe,